CREOVAI blog

 The upper left, Forgivable, represents those experiences that are just too easy to pass up.
 This could be heading to the corner store instead of the nice grocery store that’s twenty minutes away, or the gas station right next to your place of work.
 It might be more expensive to shop there, but it’s easy and convenient to do so, so you keep returning.
 Customer retention is, in this situation, achieved through ease of experience.

-Our takeaway?
-A low-effort experience sometimes encourages customers to become loyal, even when the product or service is lacking in some way.
+The takeaway: A low-effort experience sometimes encourages customers to become loyal, even when the product or service is lacking in some way.

 Low effort, high product stickiness